keboola/component-configuration-migration-tool/README.md

 ## How to use this tool

 ### Option 1
 Create the configuration for this tool.
 Select which component you want to migrate.
 Run the component.
-In the log, you can see the state of the migrated component.
+In the log, you can see the state of the migration.

 ### Option 2
-This tool is automatically shown in the old component when:
-- A component is marked as deprecated in the Keboola Developer Portal.
-- The deprecated component has the `replacementApp` UI option set to the ID of the new component.

-In the deprecated component detail, click on `proceed with migration`.
+In the deprecated component detail, click on `PROCEED WITH MIGRATION`.
 You will see a list of your configurations and the migration state of each one.
-Clicking the migrate button will migrate all configurations with status N/A or error.
+Clicking the `MIGRATE` button will migrate all configurations whose migration status is N/A or Error.

 ### Migration Status Tracking